PennLINC/babs/docs/source/walkthrough.rst

 ..
 TODO before copying anything to this doc:
 ..
 1. replace 'babs_demo_prep' with 'babs_demo'

-In this example walkthrough, we will use toy BIDS data and toy BIDS App to demonstrate how to use BABS.
+In this example walkthrough, we will use toy BIDS data and a toy BIDS App to demonstrate how to use BABS.

 By following the :doc:`the installation page <installation>`,